jorjepadre/jorjepadre/README.md

 # 😉 Me:
-<br>Yo 🖖🏼, I’m Zhanaidar or you can just call me JJ<br>🦾 I’m a tech guy who worked on web and mobile apps previously and now working in the crypto industry.
+<br>🖖🏼 Yo, I’m Zhanaidar or you can just call me JJ<br>🦾 I’m a tech guy who worked on web and mobile apps previously and now working in the crypto industry.
 <br>📫 You can reach me through email on iamzhanaidar.mukanov@gmail.com